 - Make sure employee complies with the WMU Student Hour Policy set forth by the university.

-- Communication is key to success in any workplace.
-Complete the Student Employee Excellence training on communication found on E-Learning through GoWMU to develop these skills.
+- Student Employee Excellence (S.E.E.) training on communication found on E-Learning through GoWMU.

 Ongoing training and support